gyowanny/feeder/README.md

 # feeder
-RSS Feeder using Ratpack.io and Hystrix
+Twitter timeline and RSS Feeder using Ratpack.io and Hystrix

 If you want to load your Twitter's timeline please create a file called **twitter4j.properties** containing the following properties: